d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 ---
-title: 'Author Angular Schematics by using common helpers'
+title: 'Create Angular Schematics with common helpers'
-description: 'Authoring an Angular CLI Schematic offers us a way to add, scaffold and update app related modules and files.
+description: 'Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
 In this article I will guide you through some common but currently undocumented helper functions you can use to achieve your goal.'
 published: false
 author:
   name: Danny Koppenhagen